like-a-robot/Physics-Calibrated-Residual-Diffusion/README.md

 └── equipment_physical_layout_original.csv
 ```

 Each sample NPZ contains `temperature_C` and `times_s`.
 Mesh geometry, zone assignments, equipment geometry, and sensor locations are validated during preparation.

+### Data availability

+The transient CFD dataset is not included in this repository due to its large storage requirements.
+Researchers interested in accessing the dataset for research or reproducibility purposes may contact the authors to request access.
+After obtaining the dataset, place the files under `data/raw/` using the layout above, or update the data paths in `scripts/config.yaml`.

-Raw CFD data and trained checkpoints are not bundled with this repository.
+Trained model checkpoints are not bundled with this repository.

 ## Running the experiments